The Greencard scheme

 Example 1: The applicant was granted a permit on 4 September 2013 with the expiration date being 4 September 2016.
 The applicant applies for an extension in August 2016 and must meet the previous extension rules, as this is the applicant's first application for an extension after 1 January 2015.
 Consequently, the requirement is having worked for a minimum of ten hours per week for the past 12 months.
 The applicant is granted a one-year extension on 10 November 2016, which will expire on 10 November 2017.
 When the applicant applies for an extension in 2017, the present requirements must be met.

-Example 2: The applicant has submitted a first-time application on 21 December 2014 and is granted a permit on 15 January 2015, which will expire on 15 January 2018.
+Example 2: The applicant submitted a first-time application on 21 December 2014 and was granted a permit on 15 January 2015, which will expire on 15 January 2018.
 The applicant applies for an extension in January 2018 and must meet the new extension requirements, that is, the income requirement.
-The reason is that the applicant was granted an application after 1 January 2015.
+The reason is that the applicant was granted a permit after 1 January 2015.

-Example 3: The applicant has submitted a first-time application on 5 January 2015 and is granted a permit on 1 April 2015, which will expire on 1 April 2017.
+Example 3: The applicant submitted a first-time application on 5 January 2015 and was granted a permit on 1 April 2015, which will expire on 1 April 2017.
 The applicant applies for an extension in February 2017 and must meet the new extension requirements, that is, the income requirement.

 There is a special scheme for foreign nationals who complete a Danish Master's (Candidatus) degree or a Danish PhD degree.
 You can be granted a special residence permit allowing you to establish yourself in Denmark efter graduating.

 Read more about the Establishment Card

-If you have been granted a residence and work permit under the Greencard scheme, you can bring your family members when certain requirements have been met.
+If you are a Greencard holder, your family members can be granted residence permits when certain requirements have been met.